1- Anatomia y Embryologia, Facultad de Veterinaria, Universidad de Murcia, Murcia, Espafzia, Europe.

 Latorre R, Vaquez JM, Gil F, Ramirez G, L6pez-Albors 0, Orenes M, Martinez-Gomariz F, Arencibia A. 2001: Teaching anatomy of the distal equine thoracic limb with plastinated slices.
 J Int Soc Plastination 16:23-30.

 Latorre R, Vaquez JM, Gil F, Ramirez G, L6pez-Albors 0, Ayala M, Arencibia A. 2002: Anatomy of the equine tarsus: A study by MRI and macroscopic plastinated sections (S 10 and P40).
+Abstracts presented at The 11th International Conference on Plastination, San Juan, Puerto Rico, July 14-19, 2002.
 J Int Soc Plastination 17:6.